The Week That Cost £600

 The Energy Externalities

-Running a RTX 4090 under sustained AI load consumes approximately 300-400 watts additional to your baseline system draw.
+Running an RTX 4090 under sustained AI load consumes approximately 300-400 watts additional to your baseline system draw.
 For eight hours of daily agentic coding, this adds approximately 72-96 kWh monthly – roughly £18 at UK rates.
 While not free, this is trivially small compared to the £200-£600 monthly Copilot surcharge it replaces.

 From an environmental perspective, a home GPU’s additional draw compares favourably to the energy consumption of cloud data centres processing equivalent inference workloads for thousands of developers simultaneously.
 The per-inference efficiency of local GPU inference remains superior for regular users.